DWU CONSULTING — AI RESEARCH

 For airport finance professionals and air terminal bond investors, understanding EETCs is essential.
 An airline with heavy EETC obligations is signaling confidence in its market position and commitment to serve those markets.
 It is also less flexible financially.
 An airline with light EETC obligations retains more strategic flexibility but may face higher cost of capital.

-The EETC market has proven resilient through multiple cycles, including the worst airline bankruptcy wave in history (2002-2007) and the COVID-19 pandemic.
-As long as aircraft remain valuable and airlines require capital, EETCs will remain central to aviation finance.
+The EETC market has sustained operations through multiple cycles, including significant airline bankruptcies (2002-2007) and the COVID-19 pandemic.
+As long as aircraft retain value and airlines require capital, EETCs are likely to remain a key component of aviation finance.

 Disclaimer: This article is AI-assisted and prepared for educational and informational purposes only.
 It does not constitute legal, financial, or investment advice.
 Financial data reflects publicly available sources as of February 2026.
 Always consult qualified professionals before making decisions based on this content.